 When it’s time to purchase a new computer, many users are confused about labels like “dual-core”, “quad-core,” and so on.
 They might wonder what cores do exactly and why the number of cores matters.

-How Do More Cores Affect Performance on Windows 10?
+How Does the Number of Cores Affect CPU Performance on Windows 10?

 For basic tasks like browsing, watching videos, playing music, and using basic productivity apps like Word and Excel, a computer with two or four cores might be sufficient for your needs.